lukasNo1/opi/README.md

     # prevent paying for rollups (CAN IGNORE minGapToATM, minStrike and minYield if ITM!!!)
     'rollWithoutDebit': True,

-    # None, email ### what should happen if the bot can't find a cc with the given configuration to write
+    # console, email ### what should happen if the bot can't find a cc with the given configuration to write
-    'writeRequirementsNotMetAlert': None
+    'writeRequirementsNotMetAlert': 'console'

 ### Rollups: Further explanation